 - blood clots

 - an infectious skin condition (such as warts or cold sores)

 Some massage therapists are trained to work with people receiving medical care.
 Your doctor may have a list of therapists they recommend.

 What does a massage treatment involve?

-Check with your doctor before going for a massage if you have an open wound, bruises, a blood clot or a bleeding disorder.
-Make sure you drink plenty of water and don't eat too soon before the massage.
+Before you go for a massage, make sure you drink plenty of water and don't eat too soon before the massage.
 Try to give yourself plenty of time to get to the appointment so it's easier for you to relax.

 The massage therapist will talk to you about your health history and any problems you are experiencing.
 Make sure you tell them about any conditions you have or medicines you are taking.
 Your therapist will discuss how they are going to treat you.

-You will be asked to undress down to your underwear and to lie down on the massage table.
+They will leave the room while you undress - keeping your underwear on - and you will lie down on the massage table.
 The therapist will knock before they come back in.
-You will be covered with a drape or towel during the massage.
-Music or aromatherapy may be used to help you relax.
+You will be covered with a drape or towel during the massage, and music or aromatherapy may be used to help you relax.